 The Army Air Corps (AAC) is the combat aviation arm of the British Army.
-Recognisable by their distinctive blue berets, AAC soldiers deliver firepower from battlefield helicopters and fixed wing aircraft to overwhelm and defeat enemy forces.
+Recognisable by their distinctive light blue berets, AAC soldiers deliver firepower from battlefield helicopters to overwhelm and defeat enemy forces.

 The AAC has had two distinct and very different incarnations.
-It was first formed on 21st December 1941 as the overall corps for The Parachute Regiment and The Glider Pilot Regiment.
-It received its Royal Warrant just over two months later.
-Its two regiments had only been formed in 1940 and 1941 respectively, in response to the Germans’ use of paratroops and gliders early in the Second World War.
-The new corps also administered the Air Observation Post Squadrons of the Royal Artillery.
-These were the successors to the aircraft-flying artillery-spotters of the First World War.
+It was first formed on 21st December 1941 as the overall Corps for The Parachute and Glider Pilot Regiments.
+These regiments had been formed in 1940 and 1941 respectively in response to the Germanys’ use of paratroops and gliders early on in the Second World War.
+The Corps also administered the Air Observation Post Squadrons of the Royal Artillery.
+These Units were the successors to the aircraft-flying artillery spotters of the First World War.

 During airborne operations, troops either jumped into action from aircraft or were loaded into gliders with their weapons and vehicles.
-They were towed to the drop zone by aircraft flown by the Royal Air Force (RAF).
-The glider pilots then fought as infantry soldiers after landing.
-The corps and its constituent units saw action in the airborne landings in Sicily (1943), Normandy (1944), Arnhem (1944) and the Rhine crossings (1945).
-The Special Air Service (SAS) joined the corps in March 1944.
+They were towed to the drop zone by Royal Air Force aircraft.
+Upon landing, the glider pilots fought alongside their infantry passengers.
+The Corps and its constituent units saw action in the airborne landings in Sicily (1943), Normandy (1944), Arnhem (1944) and the Rhine crossings (1945).
+The Special Air Service (SAS) joined the Corps in March 1944.

-In August 1949, the AAC was broken up.
+In August 1949, the Army Air Corps was broken up.
 The SAS regained its independent status, while The Parachute Regiment and The Glider Pilot Regiment formed a new Glider Pilot and Parachute Corps.
-Many of the glider pilots also had to transfer to flying powered aircraft with the RAF Air Observation Post (AOP) Squadrons.
+Many of the glider pilots at that time, transferred to flying powered aircraft with the RAF Air Observation Post (AOP) Squadrons.

-In 1957, The Glider Pilot and Parachute Corps was renamed The Parachute Regiment, while The Glider Pilot Regiment merged its remaining personnel with the AOP squadrons to form a new Army Air Corps.
+In 1957, The Glider Pilot and Parachute Corps was renamed – The Parachute Regiment.
+The Glider Pilot Regiment merged its remaining personnel with the AOP squadrons to form a new Army Air Corps.
 This second AAC soon began to equip with helicopters as well as fixed-wing aircraft.

-The AAC sent detachments to the Falklands War (1982) and the Gulf War (1990-91), and also regularly operated in a counter-terrorism role in Northern Ireland (1969-2007).
-The corps first deployed to Afghanistan to in 2006.
-It went on to operate there regularly with 16 Air Assault Brigade.
-Its offensive role in Afghanistan included the use of Apache AH 1 attack helicopters.
+The AAC, supported by REME Aviation, sent detachments to the Falklands War (1982) and the Gulf War (1990-91), and also regularly operated in the counter-terrorism role in Northern Ireland (1969-2007).
+The Corps first deployed to Afghanistan in 2006 and went on to regularly support 16 Air Assault Brigade.
+Its offensive role in Afghanistan included the use of Apache AH64 attack helicopters.

 The AH-64E Apache is currently being delivered to the AAC to replace the AH1, which is due to be withdrawn from service in 2024.